 Class Teacher - Mrs Partington

-Our enquiry is: How has electricity changed our lives?
+Our enquiry is: How do cities grow?

 Phonics